V-Squared/V-Squared.github.io/plan/flow/publishing/classeur-manual.md

 ## Publishing Power

 Publishing workflows vary wildly.
 Classeur is very flexible in this regard.
-It supports a large verity of publishing platforms and data formats.
+It supports a large variety of publishing platforms and data formats.

 __Integrated direct upload:__